/**

 * messages.
 You can specify this parameter only when the

-parameter is set to byQueue
+* redrivePermission parameter is set to byQueue.
+You can

 * specify up to 10 source queue ARNs.
 To allow more than 10 source queues to

-* specify dead-letter queues, set the redrivePermission
+* specify dead-letter queues, set the redrivePermission parameter to

-* allowAll
+* allowAll.

 The dead-letter * queue of a FIFO queue must also be a FIFO queue.
 Similarly, the dead-letter * queue of a standard queue must also be a standard queue.